This feature allows you to view your educational path, if you enrolled in previous years

 The final exam consists in the discussion of an interdisciplinary theme, assigned two months in advance, in front of a commission composed according to the regulations in force.
 The graduating student must present a short paper on the topic under discussion

-A second language of your choice: Basic activities in the linguistic field
+A second language of your choice: basic language training activities

 Optional groups